sygmaprotocol/sygma-relayer-deployment/README.md

 Here is the image ghcr.io/sygmaprotocol/sygma-opentelemetry-collector:v1.0.3
 - Run the Image as a sidecar container
 - set this variables `GRAFANA_CLOUD` `USER_ID` `ENDPOINT`
-- Sygma will share the values of these variables through secure channels
+- Sygma will share the values of these variables through secure channel(s)

 #### The Integration of the OpenTelemetry Agent